 Adventurous Getaway: Island of Hawaii, USA

 We decided on our first anniversary trip to O’ahu that we should visit a different island every year for each anniversary.
 You can only go so far on an island, which makes us really slow ourselves down and relax instead of constantly being in “go mode!”
+We chose Hawaii’s Big Island for our third anniversary trip.
 Think luaus, beaches, romantic hikes, once-in-a-lifetime lava viewing experiences, and sea turtles!
-This year we chose the Big Island, and it was such a special trip full of unique experiences and lots of “us time.”
+We’re glad we chose the Big Island because it was such a special trip full of unique experiences and lots of “us time.”

 Want more about the Big Island?
 Check out the Hawaii blogs!